totopc/.design/iconography/product/index.md

 <hr/>
 <p class="m-bottom-4">Icons are powerful visual representations of our products and services.
 They are helpers that should not be overused. </p>
 <h3 class="m-bottom-2 t-bold">Product Icons</h3>
 <p>Product icons are designed to represent DreamHost-specific products.
 It is generally utilized on the website and paired with the product name.
-Download our full product icons <a href="">here</a>.</p>
+Download our full product icons <a href="{{site.baseurl}}/assets/downloads/icons/product/all-product-icons.svg" alt="All Product Icons" download>here</a>.</p>
  <div class="row m-bottom-4">